shanilpanara/MLSummerSchoolVienna2022/readme.md

 * Log in to your account and try the Example (wandb.me/intro) and run it until the "Run experiment" cell finishes.
 * Check the results in the wandb.ai account.
 * Check also these examples https://github.com/wandb/examples.
-* If you feel motivated, change the `notebook.ipynb` such that it tracks the training into wandb and view the results in the web interface.
+* If you feel motivated, open one of the Google Colab notebooks from [Monday's tutorial](https://github.com/CompPhysVienna/MLSummerSchoolVienna2022/tree/main/Day01_July11) and change it such that it tracks the training into wandb, and view the results in the web interface.

 ----